How to Set up Your Artistic Business to Save on Taxes

-- The writer's "planned travel book could just as easily be an isolated venture for the personal satisfaction of taking a worldwide trip and seeing his travel adventures in print as it could be a product of a trade or business."
+Not a Hobby.
+The Tax Court said that the writer's "planned travel book could just as easily be an isolated venture for the personal satisfaction of taking a worldwide trip and seeing his travel adventures in print as it could be a product of a trade or business."

 Three Steps to Business Purpose

 Here are the steps involved in getting your artistic business considered as a legitimate business by the IRS, and not a hobby, so you can deduct expenses on your business tax return.